-- Students will be allowed three (3) attempts to score the required adjusted individual score of 60%. - It is recommended that students wait a minimum of 30 days between each attempt. - The attempts and scores will apply to the admission criteria of the Radiologic Technology Degree program for GPAs ranging from 2.85 to 2.99. - TEAS scores will be valid for three (3) calendar years.
+- Students will be allowed three attempts to increase TEAS scores. - It is recommended that students wait a minimum of 30 days between each attempt. - The attempts and scores will apply to the competitive admission criteria of the Radiologic Technology Degree program for duplicate GPAs. - TEAS scores will be valid for three (3) calendar years.